AndreaRibuoli/RIBY/README.md

 bash-4.4$ invoke_system_FFF4.rb 'DLTLIB LIB(ATTEMPT)'
 ```

-We introduced a new technique also with Fiddle:
+We introduced a new usage technique of Fiddle:

 ```
 cmd  = ARGV[0].encode('IBM037')
 . . .
 setspp.call(ILEarguments.to_ptr + 32, Fiddle::Pointer[cmd])
 ```

 ILEarguments is created with a `ILEarglist.malloc`: inside the ILEarglist instance there is a `@entity` that is
 an instance of `Fiddle::CStructEntity` with 3 attributes: `ptr`, `size`, `free`.

 These are the inspections on `ILEarguments.to_ptr` and `(ILEarguments.to_ptr + 32`)` respectively:

 ```
 #<Fiddle::CStructEntity:0x0000000182680bd0 ptr=0x0000000182680b90 size=48 free=0x0000000000000000>
 #<Fiddle::Pointer:0x0000000182680a70       ptr=0x0000000182680bb0 size=16 free=0x0000000000000000>
 ```

-The `+` method creates a new Fiddle::Pointer by advancing of 32 bytes over the CStructEntity (and properly setting the legitimate size remaining: 64 - 48 = 16).
+The `+` method creates a new Fiddle::Pointer by advancing of 32 bytes over the CStructEntity (and properly setting the legitimate remaining size: 64 - 48 = 16).

-The second argument of our setspp.call is still a Fiddle::Pointer.
+The second argument of our `setspp.call` is still a Fiddle::Pointer.
 This time it is obtained from a generic Ruby string (the `cmd` variable).

-If we emit the following two `inspect`:
+If we emit the following `inspect` methods:

 ```
 puts cmd.inspect